-A/C COMPRESSOR BELT- To tighten air conditioner compressor belt, loosen the two pivot bolts (fig. 96-4, item 1) and the two slide bolts (fig. 96-4, item 2).
-Using a suitable prying tool, adjust tension on the belt to the desired tautness.
-While maintaining tension, re-tighten all four bolts.
-Inspect belt every 250 hours.
+A/C COMPRESSOR BELT- To tighten the air conditioner compressor belt, loosen the three bolts (fig .96-4, item A) and the nut (fig. 96-4, item B) on the compressor mount.
+Loosen the bolts and nut just enough to be able to turn the adjustment spindle.